 RUL 12.3 Appeals

-RUL 12.3.1 All appeals against disciplinary sanctions imposed by the UCRL are to be dealt with by an independent RFL appointed panel.
+RUL 12.3.1 All appeals against disciplinary sanctions imposed by an RFL disciplinary panel under RUL 12.2 are to be dealt with by an independent RFL appointed panel.

 RUL 12.3.2 Teams who have the right to appeal may do so within 14 days of a decision being made.
 A £40 fee, payable to the “RFL”, should be submitted together with an accompanying letter outlining the reason why the appeal is sought.
 This must be forwarded to the RFL Competitions Officer.